sbercloud-terraform/terraform-provider-sbercloud/docs/data-sources/vpc_subnet.md

 subnets in the current tenant.
 The given filters must match exactly one subnet whose data will be exported as attributes.

+* `region` - (Optional, String) The region in which to obtain the subnet.
+If omitted, the provider-level region will be used.

-* `id` - (Optional) - Specifies a resource ID in UUID format.
+* `id` - (Optional, String) - Specifies a resource ID in UUID format.

-* `name` (Optional) - The name of the specific subnet to retrieve.
+* `name` - (Optional, String) The name of the specific subnet to retrieve.

-* `cidr` (Optional) - The network segment of specific subnet to retrieve.
+* `cidr` - (Optional, String) The network segment of specific subnet to retrieve.
 The value must be in CIDR format.

-* `status` (Optional) - The value can be ACTIVE, DOWN, UNKNOWN, or ERROR.
+* `status` - (Optional, String) The value can be ACTIVE, DOWN, UNKNOWN, or ERROR.

-* `vpc_id` (Optional) - The id of the VPC that the desired subnet belongs to.
+* `vpc_id` - (Optional, String) The id of the VPC that the desired subnet belongs to.

-* `gateway_ip` (Optional) - The subnet gateway address of specific subnet.
+* `gateway_ip` - (Optional, String) The subnet gateway address of specific subnet.

-* `primary_dns` (Optional) - The IP address of DNS server 1 on the specific subnet.
+* `primary_dns` - (Optional, String) The IP address of DNS server 1 on the specific subnet.

-* `secondary_dns` (Optional) - The IP address of DNS server 2 on the specific subnet.
+* `secondary_dns` - (Optional, String) The IP address of DNS server 2 on the specific subnet.

-* `availability_zone` (Optional) - The availability zone (AZ) to which the subnet should belong.
+* `availability_zone` - (Optional, String) The availability zone (AZ) to which the subnet should belong.

 ## **Attributes Reference**

-All of the argument attributes are also exported as result attributes.
-This data source will complete the data by populating any fields that are not included in the configuration with the data for the selected subnet.
+In addition to all arguments above, the following attributes are exported:

 * `dns_list` - The IP address list of DNS servers on the subnet.